tobias/splice/README.md

     queries/apps be able to detect this)?
   * How does this manifest itself mechanically?
 Policy, management operation, or other, or both?

-### Implementation(s)

-* (partially) ordered data
-  * Rank strings work, but do not support any notion of either unique disambiguators or statistically unique midpoints (so e.g. concurrent edits at the same "position" in some text by multiple actors will yield interleaved content).
-Lots of wiggle-room for addressing that, will get back to it when it matters more.

 ## Design decision non sequiturs